-Albert Fouquet, the son of a Parisian aristocrat, was part of the elite French society in the early twentieth century and a perfume connoisseur.
-In a room on the upperfloor of the family chateau, Fouquet created and perfected various essences for his own personal use aided by Philippe, the family butler.
+Albert Fouquet, the son of a Parisian aristocrat, was part of elite French society in the early twentieth century and a perfume connoisseur.
+In a room on the upperfloor of the family chateau, Fouquet created and perfected various essences for his own personal use – aided by Philippe, the family butler.
 At social events he would surprise everyone with an exquisite fragrance that became increasinglyin demand within the exclusive social circle he frequented.
 However, Fouquet continually rejected proposals to market his fragrance.

-Decades later, the formula for Eight & Bob has been completely recovered, along with its carefully crafted production process.
-Once again, it has become one of the most exclusive fragrances, preferred by the worlds most elegant men.
+Decades later, the formula for “EIGHT & BOB” has been completely recovered, along with its carefully crafted production process.
+Once again, it has become one of the most exclusive fragrances, preferred by the world’s most elegant men and women.